one-for-all/python-project12-team_builder/README.md

 Now, all set, run the project as usual by: python manage.py runserver

 ### Notes:
-1. Notification on application status appears on viewing the applied project
+1. Notification on application status appears on the terminal with local email server
 2. All fields for project creation are required